bitskina/soccer-manager/README.md

     php artisan key:generate
     ```

-5. Configure your `.env` file for the database connection (update the DB credentials):
+5. Configure your `.env` file for the database connection (update the DB credentials).

 6. Run the migrations and seed the database with default data: